 CAPITAL ACQUISITIONS TAX

 Beneficiaries who received gifts or inheritances with valuation dates in the year ended 31 August 2021 must also make a return prior to 31 October.
 The deadline is extended to Wednesday 16 November 2022 for those who file a Capital Acquisitions Tax return and make the appropriate payment through ROS.

 Valuation dates vary depending on the gift or inheritance, please see www.revenue.ie for full definitions of these dates.

 LOCAL PROPERTY TAX

-If you owned a property in 2021 you will need to ensure that you meet your LPT obligations for 2022.
-In order to do this you must:
+If you owned a residential property on 01 November 2021, you are liable for LPT for 2022 on that property, even if you do not usually live in that property.
+You will need to ensure that you meet your LPT obligations for 2022.
+In order to do this you must do three things: